Emzime/PowershellForMadmax/README.md

 All you have to do is wait until your disks are full

 # <u>Windows Protection</u>
 Having some execution problem with some windows pro version, please right click on the ZIP file, go to property and check the Unblock box<br>
+Launch a powershell window as administrator and run "Set-ExecutionPolicy -ExecutionPolicy Unrestricted -force"<br>
 See: image

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------